mprussell/Double-Docs/README.md

 # Double Docs

-A simple, two-up, side-by-side Google Docs editor.
+Double Docs is a simple, two-up, single-window, side-by-side Google Docs editor in Electron.

 ## To build (mac)

 Requires npm and Electron.
 Requires npm module `electron-packager`.

-From project folder run: `npm run package-mac`
+From project folder run: `npm run package-mac`.
 The build will be in in the `release-builds` folder.

 ## First run